 Why Does It Hurt To Poop When You're On Your Period?
 You Can Totally Blame Your Hormones

 Getting your period is never fun.
 All the bloating, cramps, mood swings, and inevitable excess laundry that result from your battle during shark week is pretty miserable.
 For some people, the symptoms are even worse, more numerous, and possibly more unexpected than you'd imagine.
 For example, you may also experience painful migraines, terrible constipation or unfortunate diarrhea, and shooting, crippling pains in your body every time you go to the bathroom.
 But what causes this phenomenon?
 Why does it hurt to poop when you're on your period?

 However, it could be something more dire.
 If you suffer from extreme pain with bowel movements during your cycle, it's possible that the pain is caused by scar tissue around your rectum and lower intestine that has formed due to endometriosis, according to The Royal Australian and New Zealand College of Obstetricians and Gynecologists.
 The scar tissue that builds from the disease can obstruct the narrow passageways or swell with the fluctuation of hormones during your period.

 That's certainly the case for me.
 I was diagnosed with endometriosis in my early 20s, and every month I have terrible constipation followed by bouts of terrible diarrhea.
-When I finally do have to go to the bathroom, it feels like someone is twisting my insides and stabbing me in the butt with a fire-hot poker.
+When I finally do have to go to the bathroom, it feels like someone is twisting my insides and prodding me in the butt with a fire-hot poker.
 It has been so bad that I have had to bite down on a washcloth so that my children don't hear me screaming.
 Mine is actually so extreme that I was diagnosed with ulcerative colitis secondary to endometriosis.